mincongzhang/3D_Retrieval_scan2search/README.md

 (1)Normalize
 -make the center of mass of the model be at the point (R,R,R)
 -scale so that the average distance from vertices to the center of mass is R/2
--(make all models in same scale and against outliers)
+-(scale invariance and against outliers)
 (2)Denoise
 -use 3D bilateral filter to denoise
--(against scanned noise)
+-(scanned noise invariance)
 (3)Rasterize
 -rasterize in to a 2R*2R*2R voxel grid (normally choose R to be ~32)
 -(provide adequate granularity for discriminating shapes while filtering out high-freq noise)